EmiStew14/busy-me/README.md

 # Purpose

-An easy way to keep track of your tasks, this site presents the current time and allows for the user to save, store, and modify tasks for a standard 9-5 work day.
+An easy way to keep track of your tasks, this site presents the current date and allows for the user to save, store, and modify tasks for a standard 9-5 work day.
 Time slots are color coded to show tasks happening now (red), past tasks (grey) and tasks coming up (green).

 # Built with
 * HTML